-(14) These hormones are notably produced in the zona fasciculata [[fah-sih-kyoo-LAH-tah]] and zona reticularis [[reh-tih-kyoo-LAY-riss]].
-Aspirin and ibuprofen are part of a class of painkillers named for the fact that they do not act on these hormones.
+(9) A class of painkillers named for the fact that they do not act on these hormones includes aspirin and ibuprofen.
 Examples of these hormones include the androgen and estrogen sex hormones.
 Cholesterol is in a class of precursors for these hormones, which include stress hormones like cortisol.
 For the point, name these hormones, whose anabolic variety are illegally used to grow muscle mass.